MarshallStatistics/MarshallStatistics.github.io/_posts/2024-09-23-random-walks-introduction.md

 print(x)
 ```
-This will return an array, $x$, of the values after each step of the random walk.
-In my case, this returned an $x$ array of:
+This will return an array, $$x$$, of the values after each step of the random walk.
+In my case, this returned an $$x$$ array of:

 ```
 [ 0 -1 -2 -1 -2 ]
 ```
+This means that the walk starts at 0, then moves to -1 in the second step, then to -2, then to -1, then to -2.
+Notice that each step either increases or decreases by 1.

 Let's now take a look at how to plot it!